Atennop1/garden/content/verbose.md

   <br>I wanna move from gamedev on C# / C++ to backend in Go and be hired as Middle engineer by the beginning of my second
   year in university.
 - **Learning and making personal projects** (2021 - present)
-  <br>I was learning gamedev, first Unity and then Unreal Engine, and later decided to move to backend, so official start of my
+  <br>I was learning gamedev, first Unity and then Unreal Engine, and later decided to move to backend ([[content/field_switch.md|here]] is why), so official start of my
   career is delayed second time, which obviously makes me sad.

 ## Education